Pärnu in 2 Days

 Pärnu Beach

-We find a bench on a nice secluded section of beach and settle down to eat.
-Part way through dinner we realise we’re actually on a female nudist beach.
+We find a bench on a nice, secluded section of the beach and settle down to eat our picnic.
+Part way through lunch, we realise that we’re actually on a female nudist beach.
 Poking out of various hollows in the sand dunes are an array of tits.
 And I don’t mean birds!

 Picnic on a nudist beach